openebs-archive/openebs-docs/docs/configurepools.md

 openebs-snapshot-operator-c88544f5-76px8   2/2       Running   0          22m
 </div>

-In the above example output, name satrts with `cstor-disk-\*` are the cStorStoragePool pods.
+In the above example output, name starts with `cstor-disk-\*` are the cStorStoragePool pods.
 It must be in running state to provision cStor Volumes.

 **Note:** By default, OpenEBS cStorStoragePool pods will be running in `openebs` namespace.